 Cross the main road at the zebra crossing and access the main shopping streets via Bridge Street beside the Kirkwall hotel.
 The laundrette is 5 minutes walk along here, on Albert Street.
 Continue walking, then turn right down West Castle Street; the Travel Centre with a tourist information office is across the road at the bottom of the street on Junction Road.
 The Post Office is nearby on Junction Road and the library building is further south along the same road .

 There are a choice of restaurants.
 The Foveran is an excellent restaurant located 3 miles out of town towards Orphir.
 It requires advanced bookings.
 The Dil Se Indian Restaurant is on Bridge Street close to the marina, and Lucano’s Italian Restaurant is on Victoria Street, 10 minutes walk away.
 The hotels along Shore Street by the marina (The Shore, The Kirkwall Hotel, The Ola Hotel, The Ayre Hotel) all have restaurants and bars serving local ales and whiskies.
 The Lynnfield Hotel is a mile away on the Holm road near to the Highland Park Distillery.
-There are several cafes along the main shopping streets between the marina and Victoria Street serving coffee, lunches and cake - Cafe Lolz, Judith Glue Real Food Cafe, Twenty One, and The Reel.
+There are several cafes along the main shopping streets between the marina and Victoria Street serving coffee, lunches and cake - The Old Library, Judith Glue Real Food Cafe, Twenty One, and The Reel.
 The Kirkjuvagr Gin Distillery is on the Ayre Road, 5 minutes walk from the Marina and The Scapa Distillery Visitor Centre is 2 miles away, by Scapa Beach.

-Along the main shopping street, accessed via the zebra crossing along from the marina, you’ll find a butcher, bakery, chemist, clothes shops, an electrical shop, newsagent and several shops selling local produce, jewellry and crafts.
+Along the main shopping street, accessed via the zebra crossing along from the marina, you’ll find a butcher, bakery, chemist, clothes shops, an electrical shop, newsagent and several shops selling local produce, jewellery and crafts.
 Along the Bay to the west of the Marina, turn left at the second roundabout to John G Shearer’s garage for petrol and gas.
 Further around the ‘Peedie Sea’ are three supermarkets, the Cooperative, Tesco and Lidl.
 In Hatston Industrial Estate, 20 minutes walk from the marina, you’ll find chandlery supplies and repair services.